evylang/evy/docs/builtins.md

     linecap style:string

-The `linecap` sets the shape of the ends of lines to the `style` string argument.
+The `linecap` function sets the shape of the ends of lines to the `style` string argument.
 Valid styles are `"round"`, `"butt"` or `"square"`.
 An invalid style takes no effect.

 | Style      | Description                                                                                                           |
 | ---------- | --------------------------------------------------------------------------------------------------------------------- |